oliverservin/hey-world/drafts/landing-prompt.md

 - Any proof, data, or testimonials (optional—skip if you don’t have these yet)
 ```

 Besides the product name and what it does, I didn't have anything else at first.
 This is normal for early-stage founders who are focused on building.
-If you find yourself missing inputs like testimonials or market maturity, here are some quick tips:
-- For testimonials: If you don't have any yet, focus your landing page on the product's benefits, your founder story, or an invitation to join early access.
-You can add testimonials later as you get feedback from beta users, friends, or colleagues.
-- For market maturity: Search for competitors, read industry blogs, or ask in relevant forums to gauge how established your niche is.
-If you're unsure, just do your best—it's okay to leave this blank and update it later.
-It's best to do this research before building your product, but you can still gather these insights at any stage.

 ## Writing the Initial Draft